-Known best by his stage name, Jeremy Ryan, he has recently teamed up with the daughter of soul legend James Brown to release a remake of Brown's “Get Up Offa That Thang,” which has earned placement on the ballot in three categories.
+Known best by his stage name, Jeremy Ryan, he has recently teamed up with the daughter of soul legend James Brown to release a remake of Brown's “Get Up Offa That Thang,” which has earned three category nominations.

 A music producer and songwriter, Ryan wrote and produced along with Deanna Brown to release the original remake featuring Emery Kelly and the JB JAMP Band of the James Brown Academy of Musik Pupils.

 The first original remake of "Get Up Offa That Thang" is currently on the first round ballot of this year's Grammy's in 3 categories: Best R&B Performance; Best Arrangement, Instruments, and Vocals; and Record of the Year.

 Ryan says that Kelly is a new solo artist, formerly of Holywood Record's boy pop group "Forever In Your Mind" and an actor on the Emmy Nominated Netflix TV Show "Alexa and Katie".